thomas-weigel/cs101/README.md

     [Clang 9.0.0 (clang-900.0.39.2)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.
     >>> while True:
-    ...     print("Annette, you rock!")
+    ...     print("You rock!")
     ...
-    Annette, you rock!
+    You rock!
-    Annette, you rock!
+    You rock!
-    Annette, you rock!
+    You rock!
-    Annette, you rock!
+    You rock!
     ^C
     Traceback (most recent call last):
       File "<stdin>", line 2, in <module>